jogold/cloudstructs/src/static-website/README.md

 # StaticWebsite

-A CloudFront static website hosted on S3 with HTTPS redirect, SPA redirect and backend configuration saved to the bucket.
+A CloudFront static website hosted on S3 with HTTPS redirect, SPA redirect, HTTP security headers and backend configuration saved to the bucket.

 ## Usage